ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

 - Fix Windows binary module support to work properly with become/env/async in all cases.
 - Fix Windows async + become to allow them to work together
 - Solve Windows become/env support for raw/script
 - Implement Windows become flags for controlling various modes

-  - logontype,
+  - logontype
-  - elevation behavior)
+  - elevation behavior
   - Add dict support to become_flags.
 - Fix Windows auto-kinit with threaded workers (or disallow it)
 - Finish C#/Powershell module_utils rewrite, convert core modules to use it.